Zen Cart uses the term listing page to refer to a page that shows a number of products in a stack of rows in the center of the page.

 Where NNN is a category path of a category containing products.

-The Product Listing pages are the pages that are created when viewing a category which contains products (rather than other categories).
+The Product Listing page is the page that is created when viewing a category which contains products (rather than other categories).
+It is sometimes also called the Index Listing page.

 Category pages are pages showing only categories.
 This term is less used, and category pages have fewer configuration options.
 Also, the category page is displayed as a grid of images, so it’s different from the other listing pages discussed here.